This is a list of the Best Traditional Criminal Justice Schools. If you are interested in a more traditional school follow along!

 Is Criminal Justice a Social Science?

 Yes, criminal justice is a social science.
 Social sciences are those that focus on human behavior.
 Social science seeks to explain how society works and why people do the things they do.
-The criminal justice field provides plenty of opportunity to examine people’s motives for engaging in risky and illicit behaviors.
+The criminal justice field provides plenty of opportunities to examine people’s motives for engaging in risky and illicit behaviors.

 - Top 10 Online Criminal Justice Degree Programs